 You need to have a signal mirror or a whistle that can be used for conveying messages and making your location know to the rescue teams.
 You might need to let people know where you are and you should be able to do that with simple items.

-The weight of your bag is an important factor and you need to make it as light as possible.
+The weight of your bag is an essential factor and you need to make it as light as possible.
 Although all of the items could be packed in a smaller bag I suggest getting a bigger backpack as you never know when you might need the extra space.
 You might have to scavenge for supplies and you should be able to carry them with you.

 Having a get home bag is a preparedness step we need to make in this unpredictable world where unfortunate situations are inevitable.
 Survival is always a gamble and a disaster usually has an advantage.
 Having a get home bag will even the odds and it will help you reach the safety of your home where your family depends on your safe and timely return.